rezzraj/NLP-Transformer-based-RESUME-RANKER/README.md

 ## What this project does 🔥

 - Uses **state-of-the-art transformer embeddings** (`all-mpnet-base-v2`) for semantic matching between resumes and job descriptions.
-- Converts resume PDFs → text via **OCR (pytesseract + pdf2image)** so no resume format or layout stops the pipeline.
+- Converts resume PDFs → text via **OCR[for images inside pdfs aswell as regular pdfs] (pytesseract + pdf2image)** so no resume format or layout stops the pipeline.
-- Cleans and preprocesses raw OCR text into clean, normalized, model-ready input.
+- Cleans and preprocesses raw OCR/PDF-extracted text into clean, normalized, model-ready input.
 - Ranks resumes against a job description using **cosine similarity** on embeddings.
 - Validated using **Spearman rank correlation** to show AI ranking aligns strongly with human judgment.
 - Fully **deployed live with Streamlit** for instant, interactive use—no coding required.